 Hopefully this article has cleared up some of the Texas law regarding estate-planning and probate issues, specifically involving Texas simple wills and Texas living trusts.
 One point to bear in mind is that there is not a single ‘right’ answer to the question; the best choice reflects both your individual family circumstance and your own desired level of control over your estate.
-If you would like to investigate these matters further, please reach out to one of our Texas estate-planning attorneys, based in Dallas for a free 45-minute consultation.
+If you would like to investigate these matters further, please reach out to one of our Texas estate-planning attorneys, based in Dallas for a no charge initial phone consultation.
 We are Dallas-based, but serve clients throughout North Texas and from Waco to Abilene to Amarillo to Wichita Falls to East Texas, and everywhere in between.

 Estate Planning Questionnaire

 Please select one of the options from the dropdown and then fill out the questions that follow.
 Thanks!